-Compared to the rest of the New York City market, the Southwestern Brooklyn submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the New York City market, the Southwestern Brooklyn submarket has less expensive rates, so you should have no trouble finding a great deal in this discounted region.

-In the last 90 days, 31 listings have been made available, which means new listings are probably going fast.
-You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 31 listings have come on the market, which means listings might be leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About 29% of the listings in the Southwestern Brooklyn are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 13,000 sqft, there are still 0 leases below 2,000 sqft.
-Most properties in this market are approximately 3 stories.
+Even though the median size is 13,000 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most properties in this region are around 3 stories.
 Most buildings in this region were built in 1931 and are Class A.